Rail Medical

 CERT Training holds a partnership with Company Medical Services (CMS) who undertake all medicals onsite.
 CMS have over 30 years of experience in conducting medicals and employ over 50 staff composed of a mix of doctors, nurses, and admin staff.
 They also have their ISO and NATA certifications.
 Additional details about CMS can be found here: CMS

-Ensure you arrive on time for your appointment and allocate enough time for your assessment – including filling out your medical history form.
+Ensure you arrive on time for your appointment and allocate enough time for your medical examination – including filling out your medical history form.

 It is recommended that you avoid exposure to loud noises, including loud music, in the 16 hours prior to your audiogram (hearing test) so your results will not be impacted.